Josef Jakobs

 Josef Jakobs (30 June 1898 – 15 August 1941) was a German spy and the last person to be executed at the Tower of London.
 He was captured shortly after parachuting into the United Kingdom during the Second World War.
-Convicted of espionage under the Treachery Act 1940, Jakobs was sentenced to death and subsequently shot by a military firing squad.
+Convicted of espionage under the Treachery Act 1940, Jakobs was sentenced to death and shot by a military firing squad.
 He was not hanged since he was captured as an enemy combatant.